experientials/zishell/README.rst

     connect serial port [baud]
     connect telnet ip-address-or-name

-Connects a pyboard to rshell. rshell can be connected to multiple pyboards simultaneously.
+Connects a pyboard to zishell. zishell can be connected to multiple pyboards simultaneously.

 cp